Essential for team development! Explaining git clone, fetch, and pull

 git fetch

-bringing the latest information from the remote repository into the local repository.
+It brings the latest information from the remote repository to the local repository.

 ``````````````````````````````````````````````````````````````````````````````````````````````$ git fetch [repository name (optional)] [branch name (optional)] ________________________________________________________________

-the updates are not reflected in the current working branch.
+the changes will not be reflected in the current working branch.

 What if you want to reflect your work?